Divide

 Perform matrix multiplication and division on any number of matrix inputs.

-The Divide block has two modes:
+Block Divide It has two modes:

 -